-This course is a continuation of ECON 260 with particular emphasis on the following topics: regression analysis, analysis of variance, reliability and validity, and linear programming.
+A continuation of ECON 260 with particular emphasis on the following topics: regression analysis, analysis of variance, reliability and validity, and linear programming.
 Major emphasis will be placed on computer applications of the quantitative methods applicable to business functional areas and on the enhancement of the student's communication, analytical, and computer skills.
 Prerequisite: CSSE 103 and ECON 260. (fall, winter, spring)

-ECON 330 International Economic Events and Business Decisions 5
+ECON 330 International Economic Events and Business Decisions

-This course will develop the economic theory necessary to understand how the international macroeconomy works and influences the behavior and success of business.
-Emphasis will be placed upon the impact of international macroeconomic events and how those events affect a firm's ability to compete.
-Prerequisites: ECON 271 and junior standing in the Albers school.
-Serves as Intermediate Macroeconomics course for economics majors and minors. (fall, winter, spring)
+Develops the economic theory necessary to understand how the international macroeconomy works and influences the behavior and success of business.
+Emphasis on the impact of international macroeconomic events and how those events affect a firm's ability to compete.
+Prerequisites: ECON 271.
+Serves as intermediate macroeconomics course for economics majors and minors. (fall, winter, spring)